dotnet/intro-to-dotnet-web-dev/5-blazor/README.md

 	![The initial Board component displayed on the Index page](img/2-Board-Step1.png)

 	Congratulations!
-You've just built your first component and used in on a Blazor page.
+You've just built your first component and used it on a Blazor page.

 ## Adding layout and style to our board